Plymouth Rock chickens are a true American breed – learn all about this favorite breed.

 Are Plymouth Rock Chickens Cold Hardy?

 Yes!
 Considering the heavy snowfall and occasional negative temperatures of their home state of Massachusetts, yes, Plymouth Rock Chickens are quite cold-hardy.
-Because of this, large numbers are not required for survival; they are ideal for small individual farms with low chicken populations.
+Because of this, large numbers are not required for survival; they are ideal for small individual farms with low chicken populations and cold weather.

 Can Plymouth Rock Chickens Fly?

 Although the Plymouth Rock Chicken is not considered a strong flier compared to other birds, they are capable of limited flight.
 They can fly up into roosts, but not really much more than that.
 You can read more about whether chickens can fly here.